- Pearls in the family

 Note the above order is random and does not indicate any ranking or comparison.

 How do you wear your pearls?

-Let your best female friends know how to style pearls in a modern way over 40 by tweeting the link.
+Let your best female friends know I just found a great post on how to style pearls in a modern way over 40. #accessoires #pearls Click To Tweet

 When you like the blog, you may also want to get my book “How to Dress for Success in Midlife.”
 Buy your copy now.